ooplata/carpedia/README.md

 2022-1 OOP Project by Camilo Heras and Omar Plata.

 ## Getting Started
 Code is located inside the src folder.
-To try out the program, run the `main.py` file.
+To try out the program, run the `main.py` file. `main.py` must be run from the src directory, otherwise imports and assets won't work correctly and a crash is bound to happen.

 ## Functional requirements
 - [x] The user may want to scroll through a comprehensive list of vehicles